K509 — Computer Music Seminar: Policies

 Since this is one of the last classes that most of you will take in this subject, it’s a good opportunity to develop your ability to work out technical problems on your own.
 I’m here to help you, of course, but please try to figure things out for yourself first.

-You should create a slide (or similar) presentation to help you get your points across.
-Don’t put too many ideas on one slide, and use graphs, photos, etc. to illustrate your points.
+You should create a slide presentation to help you get your points across.
+We have PowerPoint on the studio computer, or you can use an online presentation tool, such as Prezi.
+Don’t put too many ideas on one slide.
+Use graphs, photos, etc. to illustrate your points.
 Try to avoid reading your slides while presenting.
 Think of this as practice for teaching a class on a job interview.
 One of the hard things about teaching technical topics with a computer is juggling the software demands (e.g., switching between PowerPoint and Max) while talking sensibly.
 Might as well get used to it now, rather than later, when it matters more how you perform.

 IMPORTANT: At least a week before your presentation, you should arrange to meet with me to discuss ideas for your approach.
 Do the reading before meeting with me.
 Don’t leave this until it’s too late.